 |

-what are the categories of people who are demonstrating or on
+what are the categories of people who were demonstrating or on

 strike or both all over the country (according to Le Parisien